openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

 Food: Chili-Bratwurst (chili frying sausage).
 It's really hot and, additional bonus, nearly theft safe when grilling.
 If someone takes it accidently, you will hear him crying for water ;-)

 Besides that, you can make me happy with a normal local meal and also with Italian food (pizza, pasta etc.).
 My favorite drink is wine (surprised?).
-Currently my favorite is the Dornfelder JubilÃ¤umswein (Dornfelder is the (red) grape variety, JubilÃ¤umswein means jubilee wine) - the Deutsches Weintor celebrated its 50th jubilee this year.
+Currently my favorite is the Dornfelder Jubiläumswein (Dornfelder is the (red) grape variety, Jubiläumswein means jubilee wine) - the Deutsches Weintor celebrated its 50th jubilee this year.